How to use the Parametric EQ

-Parametric EQ, our professional and clean sounding 8 band equalizer.
-A high quality EQ is one of the most important tools in your effects arsenal.
-Parametric EQ enables you to sculpt your sound with three different band types: Low/High Pass filters, Peak filters and Low/High Shelving filters.
-Easily adjust the frequency of all available bands and use the 4 analyzer modes to view the frequency spectrum.
+Parametric EQ is our professional and clean sounding 8-band parametric equalizer.
+A high-quality EQ is one of the most important tools in your effects arsenal.
+This type of eq enables you to sculpt your sound with three different band types: Low/High Pass filters, Peak filters, and Low/High Shelving filters.
+Perhaps best of all, it’s an entirely graphic EQ.
+Easily adjust the frequency of all available bands and use the 4 analyzer modes to view the changes in the frequency spectrum visually.

 Here you can change and see the exact values of each band.
 You can also activate or bypass each band individually by clicking the band icons.
 A darker color indicates the band is bypassed.

 The High and Low Pass bands have a "slope" value instead of a gain.
-The slope is adjustable between 6, 12, 18 and 24 db per Octave.
-This means by how much or "fast" the frequency drops in level.
+The slope is adjustable between 6, 12, 18, and 24 db per Octave.
+This defines how much or "fast" the frequency drops in level.
 A low value is a slower drop while a high value is a faster one.

 The bottom row is the Q value and controls the width of the band or simply put how many frequencies will be affected by the band.
 A low Q value will give you a wide band and affect more frequencies.
 A high Q value will give you a more narrow band and is great for cutting or boosting more specific frequencies.